ywarezk/express-errors/README.md

 - The best result will be request hanging in limbo untill the client gets a timeout.
 - The worst case is the exception will propogate to node and in that case might terminate the process!

+## How this middleware helps with exceptions

+This middleware will open a **Zone.js** for every request that gets in.
+**Zones** are able to catch exceptions, also exceptions in our async code.
+So when the zone catch an exception it will send that exception to the error middlewares.

+## Performance - The price to pay

+You can examine the benchmarking I did to see the effect on performance to open a zone for every request.
+Bottom line: less then 1.5% reduce in Request Per Second.
+So you pay a small performance price for the ability to deal properly with errors.